BejDev-20/AppointmentManagementSystem/README.md

 ## Description

 An internal international appointment management system based on MySQL server [currently out of commision].
 It provides functionality to add, update, delete customers and appointments.
-Each customer

-Products can only be deleted when no parts are associated with it. main screen of the app includes two tables for parts and products, including a unique ID, item name, number of items in the inventory, and price per unit.
-It includes search functionality for the tables.
+The information is stored in a MySQL DB with maintained cache while the application is running.

 The application implements the MVC pattern using JavaFX.
 All changes to the parts and products are submitted after a user confirms the action through a confirmation window.
 Incorrect input handling has also been implemented by design and is as follows: